[Editor’s note: This story was previously published in February 2019. It has since been updated and republished.]

 The airline also continues its expansion in South America and has yet to tap the Canadian market.
 They are also looking at adding regional jet types to their fleet.
 They fly only certain types of Airbus aircraft currently.
 Adding a regional jet would allow them to expand to smaller domestic markets presently overlooked by discount carriers.

-Despite a temporary growth setback from having to pay pilots more, analysts expect the fast growth pace to resume.
-The stock trades at a forward P/E of about 10.1.
-This stands only slightly higher than peers JetBlue (NASDAQ:JBLU) and Southwest (NYSE:LUV).
+Despite a temporary growth setback in 2017 from having to pay pilots more, analysts expect the fast growth pace to resume.
+The stock trades at a forward P/E of only about eight.

-All three airlines look appealing from a growth and valuation standpoint.
-However, most expect Spirit to see the highest growth rate.
+Most expect Spirit to see the one of highest growth rates in the sector.
 With the ultra-low fares, high growth and the potential to expand, Spirit can prosper in almost any economic environment.

 Molson Coors (NYSE:TAP) and its peers have faced challenges as consumers increasingly turn to craft beers.
 Others have turned to wine and spirits, or away from alcohol altogether.

 The trend toward cannabis legalization could also benefit TAP stock.
 Spirits producer Constellation (NYSE:STZ) bought a stake in Canadian weed company Canopy Growth (NYSE:CGC) last year.
-Many believe TAP is eyeing a similar stake in a cannabis company.
-If true, this could also bolster revenue and earnings, which would help TAP to prosper as one of the better downturn stocks.
+The Molson Coors deal with cannabis company Hexo could also bolster revenue and earnings, which would help TAP to prosper as one of the better downturn stocks.

 The growth potential remains enormous regardless of how the economy performs.
 However, unemployed workers often drop health insurance during downturns.
 Thus, TDOC could provide quick, life-saving treatments to those who might not otherwise be able to afford a doctor.

-However, revenue growth has approximately doubled every year since 2013.
-Analysts forecasts revenues to rise by over 70% this year and over 35% in 2019.
-With a majority of the market share, a $4.5 billion market cap and more than 99% of the potential market left to be addressed, TDOC stock should rise regardless of what happens to the economy.
+However, revenue has nearly doubled every year since 2013.
+With a majority of the market share, a $3.8 billion market cap and more than 99% of the potential market left to be addressed, TDOC stock should rise regardless of what happens to the economy.

 However, this places pressure upon T-Mobile, as well as AT&T (NYSE:T) and Verizon (NYSE:VZ), to complete the 5G upgrade to stay relevant in the wireless business.
 Thus, the move to 5G will continue regardless of how the economy performs.
 Moreover, people must communicate in good times and in bad.
 This need will help T-Mobile and its peers as downturn stocks.